Great feature article about PhD student Natalie Jones in EOS, which is the news magazine of the American Geophysical Union.

 NAU Astronomy & Planetary Science In the News

-Read the full story at The NAU Review.
+Read the full story by Heidi Toth at The NAU Review.